truar/gcp-learning/gcp-cloud-architect-coursera/7 - Preparing for the Cloud Professional Architect/README.md

 * Network configuration for data transfer and latency
     * Location makes a difference in egress charges and round-trip time
 * Data retention and data lifecycle
-    * What is the Nealine and Coldline policy ?
+    * What is the Nearline and Coldline policy ?
 When to delete data ?
 * Data growth management
     * When do you need a different way to organize the data ?
     * How much/how big will the current design support ?